Kazimierz Jewish District

 Spend the day in Kazimierz with a room at Park Inn by Radisson Krakow Hotel

 Guests of the Park Inn by Radisson Krakow Hotel will be well placed to explore historic Kazimierz.
-This hotel in Krakow will puts guests at the doorstep of the district, so they can visit ancient buildings or new, trendy cafes in the area.
+This hotel in Krakow will puts guests at the doorstep of the district, so they can visit ancient buildings, art galleries or new, trendy cafes in the area.
+Don't forget to stop by the Museum of Urban Engineering and Ethnographic Museum of Jewish Culture Center.

 Plus, the Park Inn by Radisson Krakow Hotel offers comfortable accommodation and modern amenities, so guests can return to peaceful rest at the end of the day.